chrisfrohmaier/LBL2015/README.md

 **Note** We have chaged our method, further down the page is an updated method descibed in population bcand.

 <del>For all candidates in PTF between 1st May and 31st October we scan through the database.
-We apply our selection cuts of ebv<0.1, filter='R', is_sdss=True.
+We apply our selection cuts of ebv<0.1, filter='R', is_sdss=True.</de;>

-There are about 33 million candidates remaining and we store an id and an average ra and dec for each.
+<del>There are about 33 million candidates remaining and we store an id and an average ra and dec for each.</del>

-Next we create a new table of all these objects observed more than 4 times.</del>
+<del>Next we create a new table of all these objects observed more than 4 times.</del>

 ##Reduced Chi Squared distribution for the SALT2.4 fits to real-time photometry